-The new year will have hotter than average days and warmer nights - we’re also in for a wet summer
+The new year will have hotter than median days and warmer nights - we’re also in for a very wet summer

 Try to form a three key person support network you can rely on during the summer season